konst-aa/soyaki/README.md

 # Soyaki
 A udp server whose sockets provide an abstraction over :gen_udp to keep track of sessions, with no other guarantees.
 Semantics heavily inspired by [ThousandIsland](https://hexdocs.pm/thousand_island/ThousandIsland.html)

+## open issues for typos or literally anything

 ## Options are broken and undocumented
 Can't be bothered rn, might fix one day:
 - [ ] don't use named processes **THIS IS ACTUALLY IMPORTANT**